 The applicable regulations in Canada allow for the import of Extracts or finished products containing Extracts to be used for research and clinical development, and not for distribution, subject to the issuance of the appropriate authorizations and import permits under the Food and Drugs Act or, where applicable, the Cannabis Act.
-To maintain the consistency in product that we intend to eventually distribute (especially pharmaceutical products), we intend to consult with and apply to Health Canada for authorization to import either: (i) extracts from our subsidiaries in Colombia for use in manufacturing our products in Canada, which https://www.canada.ca/en/health-canada/news/2018/12/health-canada-launches-public-consultations-on-the-strict-regulation-of-additional-cannabis-products.html https://www.canada.ca/en/health-canada/services/drugs-medication/cannabis/resources/proposed-regulations-edible-cannabis-extracts-topicals.html will be placed in clinical studies; or (ii) our finished products, manufactured by Altea, from Colombia for use in clinical studies.
+To maintain the consistency in product that we intend to eventually distribute (especially pharmaceutical products), we intend to consult with and apply to Health Canada for authorization to import either: (i) extracts from our subsidiaries in Colombia for use in manufacturing our products in Canada, which will be placed in clinical studies; or (ii) our finished products, manufactured by Altea, from Colombia for use in clinical studies.
 Where permissible under the applicable regulations and where doing so will assist us in carrying out these proposed activities, we may also partner with organizations that are already authorized to obtain import permits for Extracts for these purposes.
+See "Our Business - Industry Competition".